2013 All-Ireland Senior Football Championship final: Awards

 On The Sunday Game programme later that night, Bernard Brogan was named as the man of the match for his overall contribution of 2–3.
 Kevin McStay, Eamonn O'Hara and Ciarán Whelan picked the winner from three candidates which also included Lee Keegan from Mayo and Michael Darragh MacAuley.
 The award was presented by GAA President Liam O'Neill and Michael Lyster at the Dublin team's celebration banquet at the Gibson Hotel.
 The Sunday Game panel also picked their 2013 Team of the Year on the Sunday night programme, with five members of the Dublin team and four members of the Mayo team included.

 Celebrations

 The Dublin team celebrated on the Monday night after the final at a victory party at Merrion Square in Dublin with a crowd of up to 35,000 present.

 The homecoming celebration was hosted by Lord Mayor of Dublin Oisín Quinn and Dublin City Council.

 The Sunday Game presenter Des Cahill was the MC for the proceedings which started at 7pm and finished shortly after 8.30pm, with Ryan Sheridan entertaining the crowd before the Dublin team were presented on stage.

 Following the conclusion of the event, the players and management boarded an open top bus to Parnells GAA Club, the home club of Dublin captain Stephen Cluxton.
+The Parnells club would be liquidated and wound up less than 12 years later.